Partners statue of Walt Disney holding Mickey Mouse's hand in front of Cinderella Castle at Disneyland

 No one can pinpoint exactly where the rumors about Walt Disney’s allegedly frozen body, as well as its hiding place, came from.

-However, Elliot did not name any sources.
-Not only were his claims discredited by Disney authorities, Disney’s direct family members denied having had any conversations with Walt regarding his desire to be frozen.
-His daughter Diane stated in 1972 that she does not believe that Disney had ever heard of cryonics, let alone would he have had a desire to be frozen.
+His daughter Diane stated in 1972 that she doesn’t believe that Disney had ever heard of cryonics, let alone would he have had a desire to be frozen.

 Was Walt Disney cremated or buried?